DominicDevlin/Morphogenesis/README.md

 Parameters are changed in "parameter.cpp".

 **Beware!**
-There are about 100 parameters that covary.
+There are about 100 parameters, many of which covary.